7-Methylxanthine

 7-Methylxanthine (7-MX), also known as heteroxanthine, is an active metabolite of caffeine (1,3,7-trimethylxanthine) and theobromine (3,7-dimethylxanthine).
 It is a non-selective antagonist of the adenosine receptors.
 The compound may slow the progression of myopia (nearsightedness).
 It is under investigation for this purpose in children with myopia.

+It is shown that systemic treatment with 7-MX appears to be efficient in retarding axial elongation and myopia progression among myopic children.
+The treatment is safe and without side effects, and may be continued until 18–20 years of age, when age-related cross-linking of collagen prevents further elongation of the eye.
+Additionally, further studies show that oral intake of 7-MX was associated with reduced myopia progression and reduced axial elongation in this sample of myopic children from Denmark.
+Randomized controlled trials are needed to determine whether the association is causal.